kohesive/klutter/README.md

 ## Maven Dependnecy

 Each module has its own dependency.
-And for any module, note if it has a version specific to your JDK version (use highest at or below), then include the dependency in your Gradle / Maven projects, ones that have Kotlin configured for Kotlin M12 versions `0.12.1218` or `0.12.1230`  For example, for the whole package (one of `klutter-all`, `klutter-all-jdk7`, or `klutter-all-jdk8`) using open dependency number while we are in development:
+And for any module, note if it has a version specific to your JDK version (use highest at or below), then include the dependency in your Gradle / Maven projects, ones that have Kotlin configured for Kotlin M12 versions `0.12.1218` or `0.12.1230`  For example, for the whole package (one of `klutter-all-jdk6`, `klutter-all-jdk7`, or `klutter-all-jdk8`) using open dependency number while we are in development:

 **Gradle:**
 ```